chengsoonong/digbeta/dawei_reading_101.md

 In Proceedings of the 19th international conference on World wide web (WWW '10).
 ACM, New York, NY, USA, 811-820.**

-The authors proposed a model (FPMC) which captures both sequence effects (temporal) likes MC as well as user preferences like MF, basically, it is a transition cube where each slice is a user-specific transition matrix of a MC.
+The authors proposed a model (FPMC) which captures both sequence effects (temporal) likes MC as well as user preferences like MF, basically, it is a transition cube/tensor where each slice is a user-specific transition matrix of a MC.
-To estimate transition probabilities, they introduced a factorization model which allows information propagation between users, items and transitions besides deals with sparsity of data.
+To estimate transition probabilities, they factorized the transition cube/tensor by using a special case of Canonical Decomposition that can model pairwise interactions(user-item, item-item) to deal with high sparsity of data.
-The factorization approach results in less parameters which leads better generalization than full parameterized models
+The factorization approach results in less parameters which leads better generalization (by preventing overfitting) than full parameterization, i.e. estimates all transition probabilities by counting/MLE (too much independent parameters result in overfitting)

+Pros:
+* use dataset with basket (a set of items) to conduct recommendation
-* insteresting: combine ideas from both successful MF and MC approaches
+* insteresting: combine ideas from both MF and MC approaches
-* estimate parameters using factorization approach is an extension of MF
+* estimate parameters by factorization instead of counting/MLE to prevents overfitting
-* empirical study based on a reasonable sized dataset which unfortunately seems not available to others
+* empirical study based on a reasonable sized dataset

+Cons:
+* assuming independence of both users and baskets (in recommendation/inference) is somewhat too strong
+* dataset seems not available to other researchers

 (if you need background reading on recommender systems)